Hale Ka Lae

 No analysis available

-Multiple listings explicitly identify the pool as saltwater/salt water, providing strong evidence the building's pool is a saltwater pool.
+Several listings explicitly identify the pool as saltwater/salt-water, providing strong evidence the building's pool is a saltwater pool.

 There is reasonable evidence the building offers shared laundry: 11/20 current MLS listings have the community laundry amenity checked and several remarks reference "additional laundry facilities," "laundry facility," or "Community Landry also in the building."
 While this is a newer feature without prior history, the prevalence of MLS checks plus explicit remarks supports including community_laundry=true.